0x0539/tap.io/README.md

   state.monsters.push({type: event.data.monsterType, x: event.data.monsterX, y: event.data.monsterY});
 ```

 This code should also be deterministic.
+As much fun as I have explaining what that means, I'll refrain from insulting your
+intellect by doing so again.

 ### validate(state, event)